 When can I return to normal activities?

-Gentle exercises can be commenced after 3-4 weeks, however, vigorous exercise should be avoided for 6-8 weeks.
+You will usually require 4 to 6 weeks off work although some people require a longer recovery period.
+You can commence gentle exercises after 3-4 weeks, however, avoid vigorous exercise should be for 6-8 weeks.
 It may take 2-3 months before returning to completely normal activity.

 Are there any risks?